-Delta SkyMiles.
-I’m sure some people love the program while others despise them for doing away with award charts and generally making changes whenever they want with no notice to members.
-I tend to fall somewhere in the middle.
-While I hate that they sometimes charge an unbelievable amount of miles for some flights, I’ve also been able to find awards for decent prices on both Delta aircraft and with their partners, like Virgin Atlantic.
+Some people love Delta SkyMiles while others despise them for doing away with award charts and generally making changes whenever they want with no notice.
+I fall somewhere in the middle.
+While I hate that they sometimes charge an unbelievable amount of miles for some flights, I’ve also been able to find awards for reasonable prices on both Delta aircraft and with some of their partners, like Virgin Atlantic.

 That means I’m in a constant cycle of earning Delta Skymiles and using them for redemptions.
 Fortunately, American Express partners with Delta and you can transfer Membership Rewards to Delta Skymiles, albeit for a price.
-American Express and Delta also offer a number of co-brand cards like the Gold Delta Skymiles American Express card so it’s pretty easy to add to your Skymiles balance.
+American Express and Delta also offer many co-brand cards like the Gold Delta Skymiles American Express card so it’s pretty easy to add to your Skymiles balance.

 But what if you’ve exhausted all other options and are still just a few hundred or thousand Skymiles short for a redemption?

 Back in the olden days, American Express would offer to loan you Membership Rewards points which you could “pay back” by earning points on your card.
-This program is long gone for the Membership Rewards cards but I just received an email about a similar program for the Delta Skymiles co-brand AMEX cards.
+This program is long gone for the Membership Rewards cards, but there’s a similar offer for cardholders of the Delta AMEX co-brand credit cards.

-The Fly Now, Earn Later program lets you “borrow” a certain number of points which you’ll pay back by earning points on your Delta American Express card.
+The Miles Headstart program lets you “borrow” a certain number of points that you’ll pay back by earning points on your Delta American Express card.
 The number of miles they’re willing to lend can depend on several factors.

-Eligible Delta SkyMiles Credit Card Members must be in good standing to access Fly Now, Earn Later.
-Eligibility factors include but are not limited to how long you have been a Delta SkyMiles Card Member and Card activity.
-If you are eligible to access Fly Now, Earn Later, the maximum number of miles you can be advanced is based on several factors including Card activity.
+Eligible Delta SkyMiles Card Members must be in good standing to access Miles Headstart.
+Eligibility factors include but are not limited to how long you have been a Delta SkyMiles American Express Card Member and Card activity.
+If you are eligible to access Miles Headstart, the maximum number of miles you can be advanced is based on several factors including Card activity.
 You may have only one (1) Miles Headstart Balance outstanding at any time.

-If you choose to borrow points, you have six months to repay them through earning SkyMiles on your AMEX card.
-If you don’t earn back enough points, the remaining balance will be purchased at a cost of 2.5 cents per mile.
+If you choose to borrow points, you have six months to repay them by earning SkyMiles on your AMEX card.
+If you don’t earn back enough points, the remaining balance will be purchased at the cost of 2.5 cents per mile.

 I logged into my account and was shown my offer: